Peer Advocates for Safer Sex (PASS)

 What is PASS?

-Iowa has been chosen to receive an innovative grant to pilot the Peer Advocates for Safer Sex (PASS) Project.
-It will help install seamless programming around pregnancy and STD prevention, sex education, consent, and sexual assault prevention by training resident assistants (RAs) to serve as sexual health educators to their peers.
-This is a pilot for a national movement.
+Iowa was chosen to receive an innovative grant to pilot the Peer Advocates for Safer Sex (PASS) Project.
+The goal is to help install seamless programming around pregnancy and STI prevention, sex education, consent, and sexual assault prevention by training resident assistants to serve as sexual health educators to their peers.
+The project is a pilot for a national movement.

 What are the long-term goals of the PASS Program?

-- Reduce the rates of unintended pregnancy and sexually transmitted diseases (STDs)
+- Reduce the rates of unintended pregnancy and sexually transmitted infections (STIs)

 - Empower campuses across Iowa with comprehensive, medically-based sex ed